PIMFA Compliance Conference 2025

 Prior to joining the FOS, Andy worked for 15 years at the Competition and Markets Authority, in various roles including Director of Mergers and Director of Policy.
 Andy is a chartered accountant and, before moving into the public sector, he spent several years advising companies on mergers and acquisitions.

-Presentation: Regulatory & Legal Update
+Presentation - Regulatory & Legal Update

 Speakers